aravindvnair99/Motorola-Moto-E-condor-unbrick/CONTRIBUTING.md

 All contributions are welcome!
-Code, documentation, graphics or even design suggestions are welcome; use GitHub to its fullest.
+Code, documentation, softwares, scripts, graphics or even design suggestions are welcome; use GitHub to its fullest.
 Submit pull requests, contribute tutorials or other wiki content -- whatever you have to offer, it would be appreciated!

 # How do I contact you?